Skip to content

 Notes

-• Claude model availability varies by AWS region.
-Check the Bedrock model availability page to confirm your desired model is available in your selected region.
+• Claude model availability varies by AWS region and Vertex region.
+Check the Bedrock model availability page and Vertex AI Model Garden before picking a region.

-• Billing for Claude usage goes through your AWS account when using Bedrock, not through Anthropic directly.
+• Billing for Claude usage goes through your AWS or GCP account when using these providers, not through Anthropic directly.